Exploring Edinburgh City Centre for beginners

 You’ve also got the option to head to Princes Street for some chain-store shopping, or on to George Street for specialist shops and lots of bar and café opportunities.

-Hope you enjoy Rosemary’s walk, and if you do it, tag me on any Instagram pics you take on the day: @2edinburgh.
+I hope you enjoy this Edinburgh Walk for First Time Visitors and if you do it, tag me on any Instagram pics you take on the day: @2edinburgh.
 I’d love to hear what you do, what you enjoy and if you don’t like any of it, say that too.
 Very best wishes for a fabulous Edinburgh day.

 When Rosemary followed our suggested Edinburgh walk, it was a rainy Saturday, but she still found plenty to enjoy and some ideas for her next visit.